 Here are a few tips for removing Christmas tree sap and preventing sticky, gooey buildup on your floors:

 Non-diluted oil soap, like Murphy’s, is great for cleaning pine sap off hardwood floors.
 Apply it with a mop or pour it directly on your floor, then let it sit for 15 minutes.
-The oil-based soap will soften the sap, making it easier to scrub off with a brush and then rinse.
+The oil-based soap will soften the sap, making it easier to scrub off with a brush or non-scratch sponge and then rinse.
 If you don’t have oil soap, vegetable shortening or rubbing alcohol can work, too.